-Petroglyphs Provincial Park is where to find emerald lakes and ancient rock carvings near Toronto
+Petroglyphs Provincial Park is where to find emerald lakes and ancient carvings in Ontario

 Situated in Woodview in the beautiful region of the Kawartha’s, this historical-class park is home to the largest and oldest collection of First Nations petroglyphs in the country.